Brandon-B91/juniorDeveloper/src/pages/posts/005-100daysofcode.md

 2. How to use "rows", and "cols" This section I feel is a bit deeper than was explained in the short section.
 I think I will revist this more in the future.

-So to wrap things up bootstrap has a lot of uses that can make our lives a lot easier as developrts.
-The down side is I've heard alot of developers blogs and so on say the samething about it.
+So to wrap things up bootstrap has a lot of uses that can make our lives a lot easier as developers.
+The down side is I've heard alot of developers and blogs and so on say the samething about it.

 > Sites built with bootstrap tend to look the same all around and evenutally give a very bland feeling.

 This is a valid point and to add to it I think that as developers we need to push the envelope and keep inovating that is what makes our jobs so much fun!

-look out for part 2 coming soon!gastby
+look out for part 2 coming soon!